Pointwise and correlation bounds on Dedekind sums over small subgroups: Introduction

 \subsection{Summary of our results and methods}

-Here we first improve a pointwise bound from~\cite{LoMu2} on Dedekind sums $\ss(\lambda,p)$, provided that $\lambda \ne \pm 1$ is of small multiplicative order in $\F_p^*$, see Theorem~\ref{thm:K-H}.
-In turn, we then use it to improve the error term in the asymptotic formula for $M_2(p, m )$, provided that $m$ is not too small, see Theorem~\ref{cancel-theo}.
-Under the assumption of the infinitude of {\it Mersenne primes\/}, the ranges where these results provide nontrivial estimates are optimal, see Remarks~\ref{rem:limit} and~\ref{rem:M2 limit}.
+We first improve a pointwise bound from~\cite{LoMu2} on Dedekind sums $\ss(\lambda,p)$, provided that $\lambda$ is of small multiplicative order in $\F_p^*$, see Corollary~\ref{cor:D-single} below.
+It could be in principle used to improve the error term in the asymptotic formula for $M_2^{-}(p, m )$, provided that $m$ is not too small.
+However, the result is now superseded by a much more general result of the second and third authors~\cite[Theorem~2.1]{MuSh} obtained via different methods.
+It may have other applications, though.
+Under the assumption of the infinitude of {\it Mersenne primes\/}, the ranges where these results provide non-trivial estimates are optimal, see Remark~\ref{rem:limit}.

-Next we turn our attention to $M_4(p,m)$.
-We link these moments to some correlation coefficients between Dedekind sums, see Theorem~\ref{thm:M4-CorrDedeking}.
-We study such correlations in Theorems~\ref{thm:CorrDedeking} and~\ref{thm:CorrCorr} and then obtain an asymptotic formula for $M_4(p,m)$, see Theorem~\ref{theo-fourth}, which does not seem to have any predecessors.

-We also apply similar ideas to higher moments $M_{2k}(p,m)$, however in this case we have to study more complicated correlations, see, for example, Theorem~\ref{thm-formulahigher} below.
-Moreover, we also show that, for almost all primes, we can compute all moments for substantially smaller subgroups, that is, as soon as $m \ge p^{1/2+\varepsilon}$ with a fixed $\varepsilon>0$, see Corollary~\ref{cor:Conj Almost All}~(ii).